Mulan-94/polarvis/cygnus/README.md

 The symbol `&` can be added at the end of this command to make it run in the background.
 Debugging can also be activated in 2 ways:
 1. In js9prefs.js, set `globalOpts.debug` to any number greater than 0.
 2. Run the server as follows: `DEBUG='*' nodejs js9Helper.js`

+## Integration with The Cygnus Experience
+1. git clone git@github.com:ratt-ru/cygnus-experience.git
+2. cd cygnus-experience

+Reinitalise submodules at root dir, and populate tthe theme's workspace files
+3. git submodule init
+4. git submodule update

+Build the website into where the cygnus vis project is at
+5. hugo -D -E -d /home/lexya/Desktop/pictor-A-stuff/JS9_stuff/cygserver/ --minify

+Alternatively,
+1. add the polarvis files to cygnus-experience/static
+2. hugo -D -E -d /home/to/wherever/
+This will dump the polarvis files a level lower than the cygnus exp files.
+The iedea is to have cyg_exp -> cygnus